michami/SurvivalSoloRPG/README.md

 **Charisma:** Charisma uses INT.
 Roll INT for both characters.
 Must beat the target's score to win.
 Modifiers can be used based on the circumstances.

 **Magic:** You have one manna (magic) token per level of INT.
-Any time you use manna, choose how many levels to use, then temporarily drop your manna by that many tokens.
-You regain one lost manna per turn.
+When you use manna, choose how many levels to use, then temporarily drop your manna by that many tokens.
+You regain one lost manna token per turn up to INT tokens.

 ### Fighting